Community Engagement Specialist

 - Strong computer skills, proficient with Microsoft Office products, Google suite and; experience with, or ability to rapidly learn the Personify CRM database and volunteer management system.

-- Ability and willingness to travel up to 50% within the assigned territory by car (25% of time in car, 25% of time in the community).
+- Ability and willingness to travel up to 70% within the assigned territory by car.
 Travel in this case, is considered time spent away from the office, in the community, to fulfill the job goals.

 - While most such travel is same day, occasional overnight travel or air travel may be required.
 Must have a valid driver’s license, access to a reliable vehicle, good driving record and proof of automobile insurance.